apify/apify-cli/README.md

 Runs the actor corresponding to the current directory on the Apify platform.

-This command can also be used to run other actors, for example:
+This command can also be used to run other Actors, for example:

 ```bash
 apify call apify/hello-world